AriFordsham/GHCWiki/status/oct11.md

   f = read . show
   ```

   Here, the constraint `(Stringy a)` is a synonym for `(Show a, Read a)`.
-More importantly, by combining with assocaited types, we can write some fundamentally new kinds of programs:
+More importantly, by combining with associated types, we can write some fundamentally new kinds of programs:

   ```wiki
   class Coll c where